YannMjl/yannmjl/README.md

 > If you can't explain sometthing simply, you probably don't understand it well enough
 >
-> > learning is experience; everything else is just information! * -- * Albert Einstein
+> 'coz learning is experience; everything else is just information! * -- * Albert Einstein

 ##### Connect with me on: